Q&A with Peter Walton

 Peter Walton: I have been a champion of localisation in international work for a long time and also fair funding solutions that acknowledge the true costs of impact.
 There was a pivotal moment in my career, when, after a major cyclone in the Pacific, I felt quite frustrated and demoralised by the more than one hundred organisations flooding into a small country.
 The organisations had good intent, but often bypassed locals and the local economy and provided solutions for what ‘we’ thought the community needed as opposed to what the community knew they needed.

-Across most of my career when thinking about measures of success, I ask myself the question, “Whose measures are valuing?”
+Across most of my career when thinking about measures of success, I ask myself the question, “Whose measures are we valuing?”
 Is it the communities we seek to support?
 How do we get better at thinking differently around what ‘good’ looks like?
 In fact, years ago, when I was at the Red Cross someone from the Pacific said to me: “what we need in times of disaster is a locally made canoe, but you send in a battleship”.
 This sentiment resonates strongly.

 So that concept of being locally led, aligns with respecting self-determination, the voice of lived experience and place-based solutions and they are as critical in Australia as they are anywhere around the world.